 How to negotiate credit card debt

-Negotiating with credit card companies can be tricky, since many will likely be reluctant to change their terms unless they are worried about you filing for bankruptcy.
-Whether you choose to negotiate credit card debt on your own or hire a professional to represent you, it’s best to come prepared to negotiations.
+Negotiating with credit card companies can be tricky because many will likely be reluctant to change their terms unless they are worried about you filing for bankruptcy.
+Whether you choose to negotiate credit card debt on your own or hire a professional to represent you, it’s best to come prepared to negotiate.
 Start with the following steps:

 - Confirm how much you owe.
 Before credit card negotiation begins, check your account balance online or call your card issuer to discover your current balance.
-It’s also wise to confirm your current interest rate on the account.
+It’s also wise to confirm the current interest rate on your account.